5 Ayurvedic Tips to Relieve Pain

 5 Easy All-Natural Pain Remedies

 We are what we eat.
-Food has an amazing healing power that nurtures the mind, body and spirit.
-Follow a vata-pacifying diet that consist of
+Food has an amazing healing power that nurtures the mind, body, and spirit.
+Follow a vata-pacifying diet that consists of

 - Easy to digest,